 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript X
+High school transcript Х

-College transcript(s) X
+College transcript(s) Х

-Essay or personal statement Х
+Essay or personal Х

-Interview X
+Interview Х

-Standardized test scores X
+Standardized test scores Х

-Statement of good standing from prior institution(s) х
+Statement of good standing from prior х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-- List any other application requirements specific to transfer applicants:

-Audition for music majors.
+D8 List any other application requirements specific to transfer applicants: Audition for music majors.
 Portfolio for art majors.
-Associate degree in Nursing or Diploma and RN - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column
+Associate degree in Nursing or diploma and RN for BSN Nursing.

+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
-column.

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission
+D9 Priority Date Closing Date Notification Date Reply Date Admission

-D9 Fall X
+D9 Fall Х

-D9 Winter X
+D9 Winter Х

-D9 Spring X
+D9 Spring Х

-D9 Summer X
+D9 Summer Х